 AI is shifting the platform’s role.
 A 2024 peer-reviewed study in Nature Scientific Reports found ChatGPT caused roughly 25% substitution of Stack Overflow usage.
 Monthly questions on the site dropped 76.5% from November 2022 to December 2024.
 The developers are still there - 82% visit regularly - but they’re asking fewer public questions, which means fewer new signals for recruiters to evaluate.

 The platform’s value is shifting from discovery to verification.
 Five years ago, recruiters could use Stack Overflow to both find and evaluate candidates.
-Today, with Jobs gone and 68% of users not actively answering questions, the discovery function has weakened.
-But the verification function - checking whether a candidate actually knows what they claim - is as strong as ever.
+With Jobs gone and 68% of users not actively answering questions, discovery has weakened.
+Verification - checking whether a candidate actually knows what they claim - is as strong as ever.
 Those 36 million archived answers aren’t going anywhere.

 The solution is combining signals, not abandoning them.
 Stack Overflow profiles are best used as a verification layer, not a standalone sourcing channel.
 Identify candidates through a tool with broader reach, then cross-reference their Stack Overflow profiles to assess technical depth.
 Pin’s database covers 850M+ profiles with 100% coverage in North America and Europe - meaning you can find the developer first, then check their Stack Overflow activity for the quality signals no other platform provides.

-Think of it as a two-step workflow.
-Step one: use Pin to find engineers matching your role requirements, with contact info already enriched.
-Step two: before reaching out, check whether they have Stack Overflow activity that validates their claimed expertise.
-A candidate claiming 8 years of Python experience who also has a gold [python] badge is a significantly stronger signal than one who only lists it on LinkedIn.
+Here’s the two-step workflow that works: use Pin to find engineers matching your role requirements, contact info already enriched.
+Before reaching out, check whether they have Stack Overflow activity that validates their claimed expertise.
+Eight years of Python listed on LinkedIn is a claim.
+A gold [python] badge on Stack Overflow is proof.

 Nick Poloni, President at Cascadia Search Group, describes the sourcing precision this way: “The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.”

-For teams building a technical recruiting workflow around Stack Overflow signals, Pin is the top choice.
+For technical recruiting teams building a workflow around Stack Overflow signals, Pin is the best tool available.
 It’s the only AI platform that covers Stack Overflow, GitHub, and professional networks in a single search, with automated multi-channel outreach built in.

 Source developers with Pin’s AI - free to start